lokedhs/cl-markup/README.md

 cl-markup - Simple markup parser
 ================================

 This library implements a markup parser that is based on the language defined in CommonMark.
-It is not, however, indented to be a full implementation of the language.
+It is not, however, intended to be a full implementation of the language.

 Supported tags
 --------------